Sz-Tim/isRev/ms/msDraft.md

 Ants are an incredibly diverse taxon by nearly any ecological metric.
 Dietary breadth ranges from specialist predators in the subfamily Amblyoponinae to generalist omnivores in the subfamily Myrmicinae.
-Nesting habits and structures are highly varied, with differences in site preferences among genera, among species, and even variability within species [@HollWils1990; AndeMcSh2001].
+Nesting habits and structures are highly varied, with differences in site preferences among genera, among species, and even variability within species [@HollWils1990; @AndeMcSh2001].
-Ant species differ in worker body size [@Cushman1993], degree of polymorphism [@Wilson1953], colony size [@KaspVarg1995], caste ratios [@McGlynn2012], level of aggression or dominance [@Andersen1997; @Cerda2013], and number of queens [@HollWils1977] among many other traits.
+Ant species differ in worker body size [@Cushman1993], degree of polymorphism [@Wilson1953], colony size [@KaspVarg1995], caste ratios [@McGlynn2012], level of aggression and dominance [@Andersen1997; @Cerda2013], and number of queens [@HollWils1977] among many other traits.
 Given this tremendous range of biological characteristics, it seems reasonable to expect that factors shaping the distribution of species vary among subfamilies or genera.
 Additionally, species richness is hugely disparate among subfamilies.
 In such a diverse and numerically heterogeneous taxon as ants, patterns of species richness and compositional change may be driven primarily by the most speciose subfamily or genus rather than reflecting the tendencies of each subtaxon.